oscarodfer/crud-front-app/README.md

 # Angular SPA CRUD

-Project created practice the development of a single page application with Angular.
+Project created to practice the development of a single page application with Angular.